dmr-analysis/dmr_analysis/README.md

 optional arguments:
   -h, --help  show this help message and exit

 Having trouble with package?
 Contact us @ junbai.wang@medisin.uio.no and we will be glad to help you.
-You can go to look inside the code here: [https://github.com/dmr-analysis/dmr_analysis](https://github.com/dmr-analysis/dmr_analysis)
+You can read the complete documentation here: [https://omer0191.github.io/dmr-documentation/](https://omer0191.github.io/dmr-documentation/)